ONEARMY/community-platform/CONTRIBUTING.md

 ## 🤓 Style guide

-We use `Biome` it has significant performance and DX advantages compared to the old `Eslint` and `Prettier`.
-Please install
+We use `Biome` please install the extension on your IDE https://biomejs.dev/guides/editors/first-party-extensions/.

 Running `yarn format` from the project root prior to committing will ensure the code you're adding is formatted to align with the standards of this project.